NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 So when transform is applied we have parent offset + 0 for the start pos , and parent offset + child offset for end (with rotations included).

-Inverts trans + rot of parent, apply my joint transform, then univernse.
+Inverts trans + rot of parent, apply my joint transform, then un inverse

+think my issues might be due to root transform...
+Or something to do with branching children as single bone strip seems to work, is my recurrsive approach not correct for child rotations ?

+Need to WUP recurrsive approach, ie each call gets copy of parent transform (doesnt require stack approach or reverse traversal back to root).
+Also rather than creating bone at resulting offset start and end, their created in realtive local space, and then transformed.
+(Model matrix is then just used for post transformation scaling atop of this)